maybenot-io/popets-2026.1-ephemeral-defs-paper-artifacts/README.md

 `eph-blocking-1k-c2-100k` from earlier, reproduce the accuracy for ephemeral defenses on the Default LongEnough dataset in Table 4 (Section 6).

-Outside of the container, download [LongEnough.zip](https://dart.cse.kau.se/popets-2026.1-ephemeral-defs-paper-artifacts/LongEnough.zip) and unzip it into the `def-ml/wfdata/` folder.
+Outside of the container, download (if you havent already e.g., by using `download_datas.sh`) [LongEnough.zip](https://dart.cse.kau.se/popets-2026.1-ephemeral-defs-paper-artifacts/LongEnough.zip) and unzip it into the `def-ml/wfdata/` folder.
 Then download [longenough-rename.py](https://dart.cse.kau.se/popets-2026.1-ephemeral-defs-paper-artifacts/longenough-rename.py)